lokalized/lokalized-java/README.md

 * Support for collation (JDK provides this)
 * Support for Java 8 and below; Lokalized is for Java 9+ only

+## Do Zero-Dependency Libraries Interest You?

+Similarly-flavored commercially-friendly OSS libraries are available.

+* [Pyranid](https://www.pyranid.com) - a modern JDBC interface that embraces SQL instead of hiding it behind an ORM
+* [Soklet](https://www.soklet.com) - a DI-friendly HTTP/1.1 server with support for virtual threads, Server-Sent Events, and Model Context Protocol

 ## License

 [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)